yangxrc/capstone/readme.md

-### Path Planning by Genetic Algorithm inspried by the Phsics
+### Path Planning by Genetic Algorithm inspried by the Physics
 ----------

 _Here are three class used here to implement this path planing, which are `Agent`, `PathPlanner`, `GeneticOptimizer`._